ErpNetDocs/tech/advanced/user-business-rules/Q&A/set-value-into-custom-property.md

 |:----|:----|:----|:----|:----|:----
 1|SETVALUE|Attribute|@PropertyCode|Constant|'StringValue01

+>![NOTE]
+>
->[NOTE!]: Using this method, we can only set the Custom Property's Value and not its Description.
+> Using this method, we can only set the Custom Property's Value and not its Description.
 An exception is made when we are setting a value that is defined as a Property Allowed value.
 For more info, see the 'But what if the custom property has allowed values and we want to set one of them?' section below.

+>![NOTE]
+>
->[NOTE!]:  Parameter2 Type is not limited to a Constant.
-We could use the Attribute type as well and load the value from another system Attribute or a **Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)**.
+> Parameter2 Type is not limited to a Constant.
+We could use the Attribute type as well and load the value from another system Attribute or a **[Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)**.
 Note, however, that the value must be from a String type.
-If it is not, you can cast or convert the value to a String using a **Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)** and use that **Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)** in the  **[User Business Rule](https://github.com/ErpNetDocs/tech/blob/master/advanced/business-rules/index.md)**.
+If it is not, you can cast or convert the value to a String using a **[Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)** and use that **[Calculated Attribute](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/index.md)** in the  **[User Business Rule](https://github.com/ErpNetDocs/tech/blob/master/advanced/business-rules/index.md)**.

 #### But what if the custom property has allowed values, and we want to set one of them?